Narthur/ohc-handbook/Course Catalog.md

 groups.

 ## Mathematics

+### [MATH 053] Algebra Basics for Christian Students (3)
+This course covers all of the foundational ideas in algebra and related topics in pre-algebra and geometry.
+This course does not apply toward general education or graduation requirements.

 ### [MATH 310] Probability and Statistics for Christian Students (4)
 This course includes the following concepts: descriptive statistics,